HR Outlook: what SMEs should be looking out for in 2017

 2. Synchronised statutory wage rises

-Until this year, increases to the National Minimum Wage were always applied in October, while the National Living Wage rose in April.
-From this April, both will increase together, reducing the administrative burden on small businesses.
+Until this year, increases to the National Minimum Wage were always applied in October, whilst the National Living Wage rose in April.
+From this April 2017, both will increase together, reducing the administrative burden on small businesses.

 The National Living Wage, currently £7.20 per hour for workers aged 25+, will increase to £7.50, while the National Minimum Wage rate will rise to £7.05 for 21-24 year-olds, £5.60 for 18-20 year-olds, £4.05 for 16-17 year-olds, and £3.50 for apprentices.